brandonlopezh/brandonlopezh/README.md

 <!-- CUSTOMIZE: Change your tagline/bio here -->
 ## 🚀 About Me

 I'm your everyday passionate learner excited about building innovative solutions and exploring new technologies.
-I love working with modern web platforms, AI/ML, and developing tools that make people's lives easier.
+I enjoy working with modern web platforms, AI/ML, and developing tools that make people's lives easier.
 I am also a father raising two kiddos and work hard every day to make them proud.

 <!-- CUSTOMIZE: Change badge style from "for-the-badge" to "flat", "flat-square", or "plastic" -->